Theresa May to chair Cobra meeting after British-flagged oil tanker seizure

 He is expected to tell MPs what further measures the Government will take.

+On Sunday evening, the Foreign Office confirmed Mr Hunt had spoken with his French and German counterparts who agreed that a “safe passage for vessels” through the economically significant Strait of Hormuz was “a top priority” for Europe.

+It came as unnamed intelligence sources in The Telegraph warned of possible reprisals for the UK if the standoff between Westminster and Tehran continued.

-It came as ministers denied reports that the UK had taken its “eye off the ball” because of domestic politics after the vessel was commandeered in Omani waters in the economically significant Strait of Hormuz.
+Ministers also denied reports that the UK’s focus on domestic politics was partly to blame for the the vessel being commandeered in Omani waters in the Strait of Hormuz.

+Chancellor Philip Hammond’s parliamentary aide Huw Merriman told BBC Radio 4 that the Government “have dropped the ball” over the situation.

+Mr Merriman said: “Just to show that I’m not the puppet of Philip Hammond or Jeremy Hunt, I take the view that we have dropped the ball here … we did not put in place a chain where we asked all of our vessels to leave at a certain time under convoy.

 And Defence Minister Tobias Ellwood said the UK had vessels going through 100 nautical miles of waterway every day in the region, adding: “It is impossible simply to escort each individual vessel.”